triciiaaa/santa-app/README.md

 ## Features

-- **Verify Staff Pass IDs:** Ensures only registered employees can participate in the redemption process.
+- **Verify Staff Pass IDs:** Ensures only registered staff can participate in the gift redemption process.
 - **Check Team Eligibility:** Confirms that a team has not already redeemed a gift before allowing further redemptions.
 - **View Real-time Redemption Data:** Displays up-to-date information on which teams have redeemed their gifts.